denkristoffer/filmbuff/README.md

                         :release_year => "1925"
                     },

-                    {
-                        :type => "title_exact",
-                        :imdb_id => "tt0001463",
-                        :title => "The Wonderful Wizard of Oz", :release_year => "1910"
-                    },

                     etc.
                ]

+### Configuration

+When initializing a new `FilmBuff::IMDb` instance an options Hash can be passed to change default behaviours:

+- SSL is used by default when communicating with IMDb but it can be turned off by explicitly setting `:ssl` to false.
+- Locale defaults to `en_US` but this behaviour can be changed by passing `:locale` with a different value to the options Hash.
+Locale can also be changed as necessary during runtime.
+See [Locales](#locales) for more information.

-`find_by_title` takes an option hash where you can set the following options
+`find_by_title` also takes an option hash that can be used to change its default behaviours on a per search basis.

-- limit
-- types

-`limit` limits the amount of results returned.
+- `:limit` limits the amount of results returned.

-`types` decides the types of titles IMDb will search.
+- `:types` decides the types of titles IMDb will search.
 Valid settings are:
     - title_popular
     - title_exact
     - title_approx
     - title_substring

-These can be passed in an array inside the hash.
+An example:

     results = imdb.find_by_title('The Wizard of Oz', types: %w(title_popular))